philterd/philter/README.md

 You can also access the UI at https://localhost:8080.
 The default credentials are `admin` / `admin`.

 Interactive API documentation (Swagger UI) is available at https://localhost:8080/swagger-ui/index.html.

+Philter serves HTTPS using a self-signed certificate that it generates the first time it starts, so `curl` needs `-k` and your browser will warn before showing the UI.
+See [TLS](https://philterd.github.io/philter/settings/#tls) for how to install your own certificate, or how to serve plain HTTP when a load balancer terminates TLS in front of Philter.

 Philter uses a built-in in-memory cache by default and can be configured to use a shared Valkey/Redis cache for distributed deployments.
 See [Caching](https://philterd.github.io/philter/caching/) in the user documentation.